FAQ about Guide Dogs in Tasmania

 There’s a lot to know about the journey from pup to professional.
-Taking a look at our FAQs will be a great starting point for a school project, a potential Puppy Raiser, a possible supporter or even just for general knowledge.
+Taking a look at our FAQ will be a great starting point for a school project, a potential Puppy Raiser, a possible supporter, a potential Guide Dog or Companion Dog user, or even just for general knowledge.

-People often ask us why it costs so much money to train a guide dog.
-The video below provides a unique insight into what goes into breeding, raising, training and placing guide dogs with people who are blind or vision impaired.
+People often ask us why it costs so much money to train our dogs.
+The video below provides a unique insight into what goes into breeding, raising, training and placing dogs that change lives.

-Whilst it is expensive to place a Guide Dog with Tasmanians who are blind or vision impaired, we believe it is very cost effective, especially when you consider that over the working life of a guide dog, it costs approximately $0.60 per hour to provide independence, mobility, safety and quality of life all day, every day.
+Whilst it is expensive to place a Guide Dog with Tasmanians who are blind or vision impaired, or a Companion Dog, we believe it is very cost effective, especially when you consider that over the working life of a dog, it costs approximately $0.60 per hour to provide independence, mobility, safety and quality of life all day, every day.
 We would like to thank Guide Dogs NSW/ACT who have produced this video on behalf of Guide Dogs Australia.

 View the video here: Cost of training Guide Dogs